 Judicial and Administrative Proceedings – If you are involved in a lawsuit or a dispute, ValisureRX may disclose your protected health information in response to your authorization or a court or administrative order.
 ValisureRX may also disclose your protected health information in response to a subpoena, discovery request, or other lawful process if such disclosure is permitted by law.

 Law Enforcement – ValisureRX may disclose your protected health information for certain law enforcement purposes if permitted or required by law.
-For example, to report gunshot wounds; to report emergencies or suspicious deaths; to comply with a court order, warrant, or similar legal process; or to answer certain requests for information concerning crimes; to provide evidence of criminal conduct on our premises; or for identifying or locating a fugitive, suspect, witness, or missing person.
+For example, to report gunshot wounds; to report emergencies or suspicious deaths; to comply with a court order, warrant, or similar legal process; to answer certain requests for information concerning crimes; to provide evidence of criminal conduct on our premises; or for identifying or locating a fugitive, suspect, witness, or missing person.

 Coroners, Medical Examiners, Funeral Directors, Organ Procurement Organizations – ValisureRX may release your protected health information to a coroner, medical examiner, funeral director, or, if you are an organ donor, to an organization involved in the donation of organs and tissues.